Rick Trainor: Career

-During Trainor's tenure, in 2009 King's acquired the East Wing of Somerset House, after 180 years of intermittent negotiations between King's and Somerset House Trust.
-Somerset House East Wing was opened by Her Majesty The Queen in February 2012.
+During Trainor's tenure, in 2009 King's acquired the East Wing of Somerset House, after 180 years of intermittent negotiations between King's and the Somerset House authorities.
+Somerset House East Wing was opened by Queen Elizabeth II in February 2012.

 Under Trainor's leadership, the College launched King's Cultural Institute, enhancing ties to a number of nearby national cultural institutions.
+Also under his leadership, the College sponsored the King's College London Mathematics School, which subsequently was recognised as the Best State Sixth Form School of the Decade by The Sunday Times School's Guide.

-Trainor received the Annual Leadership Award of the Council for the Advancement and Support of Education in June 2011 for his role in the College's fundraising and for alumni relations.
+Trainor received the Annual Leadership Award of the Council for the Advancement and Support of Education in June 2011 for his role in the College's fundraising (which raised more than £500 million in its 'World Questions/King's Answers' campaign) and for alumni relations.

-Trainor has overseen the establishment of a number of Global Institutes – the Brazil Institute, the Russia Institute, the India Institute and the China Institute – at the College as part of greater focus on internationalisation at King's.
+Trainor oversaw the establishment of a number of Global Institutes – the Brazil Institute, the Russia Institute, the India Institute and the China Institute – at the College as part of greater focus on internationalisation at King's.
 These centres of research and study aim to focus on contemporary developments in fast-changing parts of the world.

-In March 2012 Trainor was invited to join the IPPR Commission on the Future of Higher Education.
+In March 2012 Trainor joined the IPPR Commission on the Future of Higher Education.
 In May 2012 HEFCE announced it was to undertake a Review of Philanthropic Support for Higher Education throughout the UK and Trainor sat on the review board.

-In June 2013 Exeter College, Oxford announced that Trainor was the preferred candidate to succeed Frances Cairncross as rector.
+In June 2013 Exeter College, Oxford announced that Trainor was the preferred candidate to succeed Frances Cairncross as Rector.
 The College announced his formal pre-election in October 2013.
-Trainor took office on 1 October 2014, during the College’s 700th anniversary year.
+Trainor took office on 1 October 2014, during the College's 700th anniversary year.
 The Rector is Head of the College with oversight of all its activities.
-He and Exeter’s 48 Fellows constitute the Governing Body (chaired by the Rector).
-The Governing Body is responsible for Exeter’s staff, its student population of c.325 undergraduates and c.200 postgraduates, its finances and its buildings.
-A key current project is the completion – scheduled for summer 2016 – of Exeter’s Cohen Quadrangle, on Walton Street in central Oxford, the College’s largest single physical expansion in its 701-year history.
+The Rector and Exeter's circa 60 Fellows constitute the Governing Body (chaired by the Rector).
+The Governing Body is responsible for Exeter's staff, its student population of c.380 undergraduates and c.300 postgraduates, its finances and its buildings.
+A key project completed in early 2017 was Exeter's Cohen Quadrangle, on Walton Street in central Oxford, the College's largest single physical expansion in its more than 700-year history.
+In the meantime Cohen Quadrangle has won a number of architectural awards.